v-kulikov1/histonedb_Vladimir/CURATED_SET/human_histones.md

 1. New histone gene nomenclature and paper from HGNC
 2. Look at data in RefSeq, Ensembl
 3. Original research papers

+## What proteins were chosen

+Protein coding transcripts from Ensemble release 105 that
+1. Are in CCDS
+2. Have a TSL1, TSL2 or TSL3, unless literature data is available to support lower levels of TSL.
+3. If transcripts give rise to identical protein sequence only one record is retained.
+4. If recent literature data is available suggesting presence of currently unannotated proteins, this was added on top.

 #TODO
 1. add geneid to human histones